Rahul713713/Investment-Management/README.md

 - Packages: pandas, numpy, matplotlib, seaborn

 # Data Cleaning
 ## After reading the data, I needed to clean it up so that it was usable for our data analysis.
-I made the following changes and created the following variables:
-- Checked whether we have missing data for various cloumns.
-- Since,many columns had 33%,65% and even 100% missing values,I deleted those columns as they played no part in deciding the defaulting customers.
-- Extracted the numeric part from the variable employment length.Also,deleted the missing values from the same column.
-- Now, there are broadly three types of variablesin our dataset - 1. those which are related to the applicant (demographic variables such as age, occupation, employment details etc.), 2. loan characteristics (amount of loan, interest rate, purpose of loan etc.) and 3.
-Customer behaviour variables (those which are generated after the loan is approved such as delinquent 2 years, revolving balance, next payment date etc.).I decided to drop the customer behaviour variables as they are not available at the time of loan application, and thus they cannot be used as predictors for credit approval.
-- Also, we will not be able to use the variables zip code, address, state etc. The variable 'title' is derived from the variable 'purpose'.Thus,I got rid of all these variables as well
-- Converted loan_status to integer type in order to get the total number of customers who defaulted and who didn't.
-- Finally,the remaining columns used for EDA are
+After cleaning the data and handling missing values,the following features are used to determine the type of investment to be made and the best countries for investing:

- 1   id
+ 1   country_code
- 2   member_id
+ 2   funded_at
- 3   loan_amnt
+ 3   funding_round_permalink
- 4   funded_amnt
+ 4   funding_round_type
- 5   funded_amnt_inv
+ 5   main_category
- 6   term
+ 6   name
- 7   int_rate
+ 7   permalink
- 8   installment
+ 8   raised_amount_usd
- 9   grade
+ 9  status
- 10  sub_grade
+ 10   sector
- 11  emp_title
- 12  emp_length
- 13  home_ownership
- 14  annual_inc
- 15  verification_status
- 16  issue_d
- 17  loan_status
- 18  pymnt_plan
- 19  purpose
- 20  dti
- 21  initial_list_status
- 22  collections_12_mths_ex_med
- 23  policy_code
- 24  acc_now_delinq
- 25  chargeoff_within_12_mths
- 26  delinq_amnt
- 27  pub_rec_bankruptcies
- 28  tax_liens

 # Observations
 After cleaning the data,I started with EDA.
 These are some of the outcomes of EDA and the important results